 WBS: Define Your Scope

-The WBS is a hierarchical decomposition of the work to be performed in order to meet the project goals and create the deliverables.
+The WBS is a hierarchical decomposition of the work to be performed to meet the project goals and create the deliverables.
 The lowest levels of the WBS are the work products and deliverables used for scheduling, estimating, monitoring, and controlling the project.
-Learn how to build a WBS.

 “Any goal can be achieved if you break it down into enough small parts.” -Brian Tracy